-The goods requiring transportation and storing in precisely specified temperatures can be included in several different groups.
-Among them, there are food products i.e. meat, dairy products, fruit and vegetables, deep-frozen products, flowers and plants, as well as products of dissimilar sectors, i.e. chemicals, pharmaceuticals, and other medical purposes goods.
+Goods that must be transported and stored at specific temperatures can be classified into numerous categories.
+Among them are food products such as meat, dairy products, fruits and vegetables, deep-frozen products, flowers and plants, as well as products from other industries such as chemicals, medicines, and other medical reasons.

-These logistics services are provided by the specialized entities customizing the chain supply according to the restricted requirements.
-Such an indispensable link of the specialized supply chain is refrigerated transport and its market share has been going up in recent years.
+These logistics services are supplied by specialist companies that tailor the supply chain to the specific needs.
+Refrigerated transport is an essential component in the specialised supply chain, and its market share has increased in recent years.

 The Europe Cold chain Logistics market can be segmented into following categories for further analysis.

 It is critical to maintain proper temperature control from as soon as possible to as close to consumption as possible.

 Transport refrigeration preserves a product at the temperature necessary to maximise preservation life and quality for many days, weeks, and months between cold storage facilities, from the raw materials stage through the many distribution storage facilities it goes through.